AdetolaKols/Threat-Hunting-Projects/RDP Password Spray (CTF).md

 **Finding:** The staged archive was sent (or attempted) to **185.92.220.87:8081**, aligning with observed C2 infrastructure and unencrypted exfil paths.
 <img width="1162" height="322" alt="image" src="https://github.com/user-attachments/assets/dbc1f7db-e306-47e1-ace8-98f9c707a59d" />

+## 🔎 Analyst Workflow

+### From an investigative perspective, the workflow unfolded as follows:

+**Authentication Review** – Examined failed login attempts, confirming a brute-force pattern that eventually led to a successful RDP login from an external source.

+**Process and Execution Analysis** – Inspected process trees and observed a suspicious binary executed post-login, which initiated PowerShell scripts used for payload execution.

+**Persistence and Evasion Assessment** – Verified modifications to Defender settings, including the addition of folder exclusions.
+Confirmed the attacker created a scheduled task to maintain persistence across system reboots.

+**Reconnaissance and Network Activity** – Reviewed commands used for host discovery and system enumeration.
+Detected outbound connections to external command-and-control infrastructure.

+**Exfiltration Assessment** – Identified the creation of a local archive used for staging data.
+Correlated findings with outbound traffic showing an attempted exfiltration to an external IP and port.